unidata/netcdf4-python

 System Behavior

-How the system actually operates at runtime — where data accumulates, what loops, what waits, and what controls what.
+How the system operates at runtime — where data accumulates, what loops, what waits, and what controls what.

 Data Pools

-netCDF File Storage (file-store)
+netCDF file (file-store)

 Feedback Loops